djberg96/enumerable-extra/README.md

   latter for close to two now.
 This is in addition to many blogs I read that occasionally touch on the subject.

+Update 2: Whatever my original motivation was originally it simply didn't hold up.
+The community embraced Symbol#to_proc, and the core language made some updates as well, rendering this library pointless.

 ## Future Plans
 None.
 This library is deprecated, and the repository has been archived.